websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/segmentation/getting-analytics-for-user-segments.md

 ![When you see Analytics Cloud Segments in the list of Segments, they are marked with the Analytics Cloud icon.](./getting-analytics-for-user-segments/images/02.png)

-When you click on the Analytics Cloud Segment, you are directed to Analytics Cloud to edit the segment and change your criteria.
+When you click on the Analytics Cloud Segment, you are directed to Analytics Cloud to edit the Segment and change your criteria.
 You cannot edit Analytics Cloud Segments in Liferay DXP.

 ## Related Information